catalexandre/4-Bit-Processor/README.md

 The timing diagram for timing signals T0 to T3 can be seen in the following figure:
 ![](T0_to_T3.png)

-Lastly, the signals that are used by the program counter and sum register can be seen in figure 2, where the signal T1 and T3 are reversed as the computer is negative edge to be triggered, hence why timing signals are sent through NOT gates before being connected to their clock pins labeled Cp, as seen in figure 3.
+Lastly, the signals that are used by the program counter and sum register can be seen in the figure above, where the signal T1 and T3 are reversed as the computer is negative edge to be triggered, hence why timing signals are sent through NOT gates before being connected to their clock pins labeled Cp, as seen in the below figure.

 ![](PC_ALU_wiring.png)